WisdomAnalyst/Finance-Domain-Expert-/README.md

 # Conclusion
-In this project, we embarked on the journey of fine-tuning Meta Llama 2 7B to enhance its performance in the financial domain.
+This project embarked on the journey of fine-tuning Meta Llama 2 7B to enhance its performance in the financial domain.
 From setting up the environment to selecting a dataset, fine-tuning the model, deploying it, and finally evaluating its performance, each step was meticulously detailed to ensure a comprehensive understanding.
 This process not only enhances the model’s capabilities in financial tasks but also showcases the power of transfer learning in adapting large language models for specialized applications.